Gayathri0399/picoCTF2018/README.md

 **Solution**

-Python code can be used to convert the hexadecimal to binary.
+Python command can be used to convert the hexadecimal to binary.

 ```python
 >>> int('3D',16)